ngnk/IDS-706-Assignment-3/README.md

 ## 1) Overview

-This notebook takes the exact same analysis from last week's commodities data project and adds Docker containerization and testing validation.
+This notebook builds on the previous assignment, eliminates unnecessary code, and focuses exclusively on a trading scenario.

-To recap, the script uses data from commodities dating back to 2000, does some basic EDA, analysis, and filtering, before running some basic ML on the price of gold, and finally displays some visualizations.
+To recap, the script uses data from commodities dating back to 2000, does some basic EDA, analysis, and filtering, before running some basic ML on the price of gold.

-The goal of last week's project was to get a clear picture of commodities data, pricing trends, and explore if we can accurately predict pricing trends with machine learning.
-In general, we found that commodities increased in price over the years, but the ML predictions need a lot of fine-tuning to be considered reliable.
+Simply follow the instructions below.

+For additional details on the dataset and model performance, please refer to the notebook itself.

 ---